omigirish/cis6930sp24-assignment0/README.md

 # cis6930sp24-assignment0
 CIS 6930 - Data Engineering Assignement 0 : Extract Data about incidents from NormanPD

-Name:
+Name: Girish Vinayak Salunke

-# Assignment Description (in your own words)
+# Assignment Description
+The assignment involves developing a data engineering solution to extract incident data from the Norman Police Department website.
+The process includes downloading incident reports, extracting relevant information from PDF files, and storing the data in a SQLite database.

 # How to install
 pipenv install